vielhuber/stringhelper/README.md

 __is_repetitive_action('name', 1/60); // allow 1 action per 1 second
 __is_repetitive_action('name', 60, ['127.0.0.1','0.0.0.0']); // whitelist ip addresses

+// check for spam words in string (blacklist blocker utilizing https://github.com/splorp/wordpress-comment-blacklist) __has_spamwords('This is cool stuff.') // false __has_spamwords('I do spy software your website.') // true

 // get referrer
 __referer() // $_SERVER['HTTP_REFERER'], if not available null